mobilemind/BBEdit-Markdownlint-cli2/README.md

 - BBEdit command line tools (“BBEdit > Install Command Line Tools”)
 - [Markdownlint-cli2](https://github.com/DavidAnson/markdownlint-cli2) installed
   and configured as indicated in [markdownlint-cli2 — Configuration](https://github.com/DavidAnson/markdownlint-cli2#configuration)
+  - No custom formatter configured— ie, no `markdownlint-cli2-formatter`, `markdownlint-cli2-formatter-template`, etc.
+  - Either `"noProgress": false` (default), or `"noProgress": true` can be set in the active configuration file for markdownlint-cli2.

 Initial development and testing was performed with: